kwilkos/cxf/celtix-distribution/src/main/samples/management/README.txt

   ant build
   ant server
   ant client

+To run the demo of how to get and set celtix instrumentation components attributes and invoke the components' operation

   ant jmxconsole

-To explore the celtix managed components: jconsole (Porvider with JDK 1.5)
+To explore the celtix managed components:

+  jconsole (Porvider with JDK 1.5)

   The server JMX Service URL is:
     service:jmx:rmi:///jndi/rmi://localhost:1099/jmxrmi/server

   NOTE: Just enter the JMX service URL as above, and leave the username and password blank in this sample.

 To remove the code generated from the WSDL file and the .class